Asso-MO5/virtual_micral_n/documentation/Architecture.md

   * `cli` is a program aimed at launching an emulation from the command line,
   * `gui` is a program aimed at launching a full study environment with graphical feedbacks.
+  * `disassembler` is a 8008 disassembler that understands Micral N additional instructions.

 Libraries: